rkfshakti/hr-chatbot/README.md

 ## Support

-For issues or questions, contact the developer Shakti.
+For issues or questions, contact the developer Shakti @rkfshakti@gmail.com